 The Canadian Museum for Human Rights hosted this exhibition between December 2015 and June 2016 in its Level 6 Expressions gallery.

-To explore this powerful installation, you can download an iOS mobile app (free) created by the Witness Blanket team to explain the stories behind the objects you’ll see.
+To explore this powerful installation, you can download an iOS mobile app - will open in a new tab (free) created by the Witness Blanket team to explain the stories behind the objects you’ll see.

 Pieces of history: Eight objects from The Witness Blanket